Between the past and the future lies what is undone

 Cartheur Research was founded in 2009 to explore artificial reasoning and to translate cybernetic ideas into real-world systems.
 The work spans applied AI, robotics, and low-power computing, with an emphasis on ethical design and durable architecture.

-• Formal study of artificial reasoning began in 1995
+- Formal study of artificial reasoning began in 1995

-• Rooted in cybernetics and adaptive systems theory
+- Rooted in cybernetics and adaptive systems theory

-• Focused on practical, human-aligned intelligence
+- Focused on practical, human-aligned machine intelligence

-• Stochastic epistemic cuts for artificial systems in 2013
+- Stochastic epistemic cuts for artificial systems in 2012

 Dr. Christopher A. Tucker